Project Veritas: Another Bernie Staffer Dreams of GOP 'Re-Education'

 Next, Weissgerber is seen musing about whether Sanders should take over the legislative and judicial branches’ decision-making abilities on the issue of climate change.

-“Do we just cease — do we just dissolve the Senate, House of Representatives, the Judicial branch, and have someone like Bernie Sanders and a cabinet of people make all the decision on climate?
+“Do we just cease — do we just dissolve the Senate, House of Representatives, the judicial branch, and have someone like Bernie Sanders and a cabinet of people make all the decision on climate?
 I mean, I’m serious,” he says.

-In another part of the video, the Weissgerber suggests imprisoning Republicans in re-education camps will help the country.
+In another part of the video, Weissgerber suggests imprisoning Republicans in re-education camps will help the country.

-“What will help is when we send all the Republicans to the re-education camps,” asks the Sanders organizer.
+“What will help is when we send all the Republicans to the re-education camps,” says the Sanders organizer.
 “Can you imagine Mitch McConnell?
 Lindsey Graham?”

-After a cut, he continues with a whitewashed description of Soviet forced labor camps: “The Gulags were founded as re-education camps,” he explains.
+After a cut, he continues with a whitewashed description of Soviet forced labor camps: “The gulags were founded as re-education camps,” he explains.
 “People came from America to work on the Belomorkanal, the Soviet project, for the communist project,” he continues.
 “It’s a beautiful thing.”

 Project Veritas then displays a graphic recounting that up to 25,000 laborers died at the Belomorkanal, according to Soviet documents.
 Aleksandr Solzhenitsyn’s The Gulag Archipelago places the number in the six-figure range, up to 250,000.